 Chipotle Chicken Chili

-Combine the onion (you may need to cut it in half or quarters), garlic and chipotle peppers in a food processor.
+- Combine the onion (you may need to cut it in half or quarters), garlic and chipotle peppers in a food processor.
 Process until finely chopped and well combined.
-Add the mixture to the pot and cook, stirring occationally, for about five minutes until it dries a bit and thickens.
+Add the mixture to the pot and cook, stirring occasionally, for about five minutes until it dries a bit and thickens.

 - Add the chicken to the chipotle mixture and cook, tossing occasionally, until the chicken is opaque on all sides and well coated.
 Add all of the tomatoes, along with the black beans, kidney beans and salt.
 Stir well.
 Lower the heat to low and cover.
 Let simmer for 1 1/2 - 2 hrs.
 The chili will thicken as it cooks, so try not to let it go longer than two hours.